Loud Luxury

-Loud Luxury are a Canadian music production and DJ duo consisting of Andrew Fedyk and Joe De Pace and currently based in Los Angeles.
-They gained recognition for their 2017 releases "Body" and a remix of the Martin Garrix and Dua Lipa single "Scared to Be Lonely".
+Loud Luxury are a Canadian music production and DJ duo consisting of Andrew Fedyk and Joe De Pace.
+They are currently based in Los Angeles, California.
+They gained recognition following their 2017 release "Body" and their remix of the Martin Garrix and Dua Lipa single "Scared to Be Lonely".

 History

-The duo was formed when Fedyk and De Pace, who met at University of Western Ontario, collaborated.
+The duo were formed when Fedyk and De Pace, who met at University of Western Ontario, collaborated.
 Going to a Porter Robinson concert, they became inspired with the way Robinson had connected with the crowd.
 In December 2016, they released the song "See It Again".

 In 2017, they remixed Martin Garrix and Dua Lipa's song "Scared to Be Lonely", which was included on the remix EP.
 They released an original single titled "Body" through Armin van Buuren's record label Armada Music.
 The song, which features vocalist Brando, debuted on the Billboard Hot Dance/Electronic Songs chart at number 49, selling 20,000 downloads and gaining over 40,000,000 streams.
 On February 17, 2017, Loud Luxury collaborated with fellow Canadian deep house musician Ryan Shepherd to release a cover of Craig David's "Fill Me In" (initially retitled "Something to Say") on Tiesto's record label AFTR:HRS.

 In 2018, Loud Luxury received a nomination in the Independent Music Video category at the 9th Hollywood Music in Media Awards for "Show Me" featuring Canadian rock trio Nikki's Wives.

 At the Juno Awards of 2019, they won the Juno Award for Dance Recording of the Year for "Body".
 They were also nominated in the categories of Juno Fan Choice, Breakthrough Group of the Year, and Single of the Year (also for "Body").

 In 2019, Loud Luxury performed at EDC Las Vegas and Lollapalooza in Chicago.

 At the Juno Awards of 2020, they won the Juno Award for Group of the Year.
 They were also nominated once again for Juno Fan Choice and for Dance Recording of the Year for "I'm Not Alright" (with Bryce Vine).
 Since then, they have received six additional nominations.

-On the August 19, 2023 Billboard Dance/Mix Show Airplay chart, "If Only I" (with Two Friends and Bebe Rexha) became Loud Luxury's first #1 song on this chart.
+On the September 2, 2023 Billboard Dance/Mix Show Airplay chart, "If Only I" (with Two Friends and Bebe Rexha) became Loud Luxury's first #1 song on this chart.
+It was #1 for two weeks.

+On the March 29, 2025 Billboard Dance/Mix Show Airplay chart, "Crash" became their second #1, also for two weeks.

 In a post on Tik Tok on June 24, 2025, Loud Luxury announced they had signed with Republic Records/Casablanca Recordings, which was followed by the release of their debut single for the label, "R U Down?".
+It reached #1 on the September 20, 2025 Billboard Dance/Mix Show Airplay chart.

+Loud Luxury reached #1 on the Billboard Dance/Mix Show Airplay chart with "Love You for Life." (with Emily Roberts) on March 7, 2026.